What Are the Stages of Labor?

 The first stage is the longest part of labor and can last up to 20 hours.
 It begins when your cervix starts to open (dilate) and ends when it is completely open (fully dilated) at 10 centimeters.

-When the cervix dilates from 4 to 8 centimeters (called the Active Phase), contractions get stronger and are about 3 minutes apart, lasting about 45 seconds.
+While the cervix dilates from 6 to 8 centimeters (called the Active Phase), contractions get stronger and are about 3 minutes apart, lasting about 45 seconds.
 You may have a backache and increased bleeding from your vagina (called the "bloody show").
-Your mood may become more serious as you focus on the hard work of dealing with the contractions.
-You will also depend more on your support person.
+If your amniotic membrane ruptures -- or your "water breaks" at this point -- the contractions may get much stronger.

 - Try changing your position.
 You may want to try getting on your hands and knees to ease the discomfort of back labor.